Thermodynamics and Criticality of Noncommutative RN-AdS Black Holes: Acknowledgements

 \section{Acknowledgements}

 The authors would like to thank A. Belhaj for useful suggestions, discussions, communications, and encouragement.
+They also thank the anonymous referees for their helpful comments, suggestions, and remarks that improved the quality of the manuscript.
 MJ would like to thank S.E.
 Baddis and H. Belmahi for collaborations on related topics.
 This work was done with the support of the CNRST in the frame of the PhD Associate Scholarship Program PASS.